Alan Freed: In popular culture

 Freed was used as a character in Stephen King's short story "You Know They Got a Hell of a Band", and was portrayed by Mitchell Butel in its television adaptation for the Nightmares & Dreamscapes mini-series.
 He was the subject of a 1999 television movie, Mr. Rock 'n' Roll: The Alan Freed Story, starring Judd Nelson and directed by Andy Wolk.
 The 1997 film Telling Lies in America stars Kevin Bacon as a disc jockey with a loose resemblance to Freed.
 Jack McBrayer portrayed Freed on the Comedy Central show Drunk History in a segment on Freed's legacy.
 The Cleveland Cavaliers' mascot Moondog is named in honor of Freed.

-Freed is mentioned in The Ramones' song "Do You Remember Rock 'n' Roll Radio?" as one of the band's idols.
-Other songs that reference Freed include "The King of Rock 'n Roll" by Terry Cashman and Tommy West, "Ballrooms of Mars" by Marc Bolan, "They Used to Call it Dope" by Public Enemy, "Payola Blues" by Neil Young, "Done Too Soon" by Neil Diamond, "The Ballad of Dick Clark" by Skip Battin, a member of the Byrds, and "This Is Not Goodbye, Just Goodnight" by Kill Your Idols.
+Freed is mentioned in the Ramones' song "Do You Remember Rock 'n' Roll Radio?" as one of the band's idols.
+Other songs that reference Freed include "The King of Rock 'n Roll" by Terry Cashman and Tommy West, "Ballrooms of Mars" by Marc Bolan, "They Used to Call it Dope" by Public Enemy, "Payola Blues" by Neil Young, "Life Is a Rock (But the Radio Rolled Me)" by Reunion, "Done Too Soon" by Neil Diamond, "The Ballad of Dick Clark" by Skip Battin, a member of the Byrds, and "This Is Not Goodbye, Just Goodnight" by Kill Your Idols.

 The 2023 off-Broadway musical Rock & Roll Man follows Freed's rise and influence in radio using various songs that he played on the radio.
 Constantine Maroulis played Freed.

 In 2024, RiffTrax produced and published a humorous commentary for the 1956 musical drama film Rock, Rock, Rock!, in which Freed appeared on as a show presenter.